ninaTorgunakova/slowreader-extension/README.md

 - Zip the content of the `dist/` folder

 - [Follow this official guide to publish the extension in the Chrome Web Store](https://developer.chrome.com/docs/webstore/publish)

+- After the extension is published in the Chrome Web Store, add the <EXTENSION_ID> of the published extension as a prod env for the main app.